Michele Aerden: Vision for the World Dental Federation

 Ethics are the foundation to the success of the dental profession and organisations.
 Without ethics, there's no trust nor credibility.

 It's under her presidency that the FDI launched the first “Dental Ethics Manual”.
 The FDI also launched conferences tackling ethics and its role in international health NGOs.

-Travelling around the globe with the message ‘No general health without oral health» allows Michèle Aerden to meet and collaborate with exceptional personalities beyond the dental world:
+Travelling around the globe with the message ‘No general health without oral health» allows Michèle Aerden to meet and collaborate with known experts beyond the dental world:

 Professor Muhammad Yunus (micro credits) Dr Bertrand Piccard (ballooner) Madame WU Yi, (vice-President China Republic of people) Michelle Bachelet (President of Chilli) etc.

 Through her 20 years of activities with the FDI, and certainly in the last two years as president, the contribution of Michèle Aerden to improving the quality of life and well-being of hundred of millions of people is recognized by her peers with numerous awards and also by the FDI partners and the dental industry.